-In the Pharmaceutical Industry, Standard Operating Procedures (SOPs) provide the foundation for which efficiency and success can be achieved for a pharmaceutical company.
-SOPs allow a pharmaceutical company to follow the regulations set forth by such government organizations as the FDA and are used to uphold quality assurance and quality control.
-The documentation of such procedures allows for the standardization of vital processes including sanitation, cleaning and maintenance of equipment, production and process control, sampling and testing, etc. Any inadequate documentation of these procedures can be extremely costly for a pharmaceutical company.
-Lack of well-documented SOPs can result in loss of product, potential danger to the public, FDA fines, and litigation.
+In the Pharmaceutical Industry, Standard Operating Procedures (SOPs) provide the foundation for efficiency and success for a pharmaceutical company.
+SOPs allow a pharmaceutical company to follow the regulations.
+The regulations set forth by the FDA (Federal Drug Administration).
+Further more, laws are in place to uphold quality assurance and control.
+However, the documentation of such procedures allows for the standardization of vital processes.
+Including sanitation, cleaning, and maintenance of equipment, production and process control, sampling and testing, etc. Any inadequate documentation of these procedures can be extremely costly for a pharmaceutical company.
+Lack of well-documented SOPs can result in loss of product.
+This cause potential danger to the public, FDA fines, and litigation.

-In efforts to avoid FDA penalties, market setbacks, and harm to potential consumers, technical writers are a vital resource in the creation of precise SOPs.
-Tech writers have the necessary skill set that allows them to produce documentation that outlines all aspects needed in standard operating procedures as required by the FDA.
-Their technical knowledge and ability to translate difficult material into clear-cut information help assure the development of written procedures that can be easily understood and followed to a tee.
+In efforts to avoid FDA penalties, market setbacks, and harm to potential consumers, technical writers are a vital resource in creating precise SOPs.
+Besides, technical writers have the necessary skill set to produce documentation that outlines all aspects needed in standard operating procedures as required by the FDA.
+Additionally, technical knowledge and the ability to translate difficult material into clear precise information.
+The technical writer helps assure the development of written policies that are easily understood and followed.

 The Purpose of SOPs

-At its core, SOPs are guides that meticulously detail all the steps that go into a procedure that an employee, or employees, must follow to successfully complete their particular job.
-In the pharmaceutical industry, these written procedures not only help employees complete a task, but are required by the FDA.
-These written procedures assist in quality assurance, consistency, training new employees, and help reduce mistakes in the manufacturing process, among a myriad of other benefits.
-Without adequate documentation of these procedures, a pharmaceutical company may become vulnerable to product recalls, governmentally imposed penalties, and can deeply affect public confidence in a company’s products.
-One of the most common regulatory compliance issues that plague the pharmaceutical industry is the lack of proper written documentation.
+At its core, SOPs are guides that meticulously detail all steps for a procedure that employees must follow.
+This will assure employees to complete their jobs successfully.
+In addition, the pharmaceutical industry, these written procedures help employees achieve a task required by the FDA.
+These written procedures also, assist in quality assurance, consistency, training new employees, and help reduce mistakes in the manufacturing process, among a myriad of other benefits.
+Without adequate documentation of these procedures, a pharmaceutical company may become vulnerable to product recalls and governmentally imposed penalties, which can deeply affect public confidence in a company’s products.
+Also, the lack of proper written documentation is one of the most common regulatory compliance issues that plague the pharmaceutical industry.

-A solution to this issue lies in the development of clear and concise documentation of SOPs.
-Highly technical procedures may be difficult for employees to follow if they are vague or too complex to follow.
-Straightforward SOPs permit employees to carry out their tasks with confidence and with less chance of error, saving the company money and assuring consistent quality in their products.
+A solution to this issue lies in developing clear and concise documentation of SOPs.
+Highly technical procedures may be complex for employees if they are vague or too complex to follow.
+Straightforward SOPs permit employees to carry out their tasks confidently.
+However, this allows less chance of error, saving the company money and assuring consistent product quality.

 SOPs and FDA Regulations

-Under the FDA’s Code of Federal Regulations Title 21, the FDA stipulates that pharmaceutical companies must have written procedures for production and process control to confirm that their products have the identity, strength, quality, and purity as stated by the company.
-These written procedures are meant for use by employees in completing procedures including but not limited to the following:
+Under the FDA’s Code of Federal Regulations Title 21, the FDA stipulates that pharmaceutical companies must have written production and process coPlus, ntrol procedures.
+This process confirms that their products have the identity, strength, quality, and purity stated by the company.
+These written procedures are for the use of employees to complete procedures including but not limited to the following:

 - Responsibilities and procedures of the quality control unit